jjprevite/100-days-of-code/log2.md

 -->

+### Day 76: October 6th, 2017

+**Today's Progress**: Coded for 224 minutes.
+Finished Programming Fundamentals in WordPress Track, finished Git section in Thinkful Track and worked on Portfolio making homepage responsive.

+**Categories**: Active Learning and Passive Learning

+**Thoughts**: I feel so much more confident in my skills.
+At first, I was nervous I wouldn't be able to figure out why my Vue.js portfolio wasn't responsive but I figured it out within 10 minutes.
+It's not 100% done but it's waaaay closer :)

 ### Day 75: October 5th, 2017

 **Today's Progress**: Coded for 156 minutes.
 Worked through Lynda WordPress track - Programming fundamentals.
 Also starte Thinkful web track.
 Already learned more about Git than I knew before :)